macrocosm-os/prompting/README.md

 ### 1. What is streaming?
 Streaming is when the miner sends back chunks of data to the validator to enable getting partial responses before timeout.
 The benefits are two fold:
-1. getting rewards for unfinished, high qualirt responses, and
+1. getting rewards for unfinished, high quality responses, and
 2. enabling a stream-based UI for responsive frontends.

 ### 2. How will this change my miner?